Scott Martin Brooks

-Scott Martin Brooks (born April 6, 1976) is an American actor, best known as the character "Dookie" in the "Whassup?" series of television commercials for Budweiser brand of beer.
+Scott Martin Brooks is an American actor, best known as the character "Dookie" in the "Whassup?" series of television commercials for Budweiser brand of beer.

-Early life
+Early life and education

-Brooks was born on April 6, 1976, he was adopted at birth and raised in Philadelphia, Pennsylvania.
+Scott Martin Brooks was adopted at birth and raised in Philadelphia, Pennsylvania.
 On his old MySpace page, Brooks described himself as "a poor black child from the mean streets of West Philly...the REAL West Philly, not that suburb 'Fresh Prince' was from."
-Brooks' father passed away when he was 12, he was then raised by his mother and two older sisters.
-Throughout his childhood and teens, Brooks studied classical piano for 10 years, performing in many recitals, he was heavily involved in his local church, he was a competitive swimmer for 5 years, competed in track & field in 2 different leagues, and played JV baseball his freshman year (earning a letter).
+Brooks' father died when he was 12, he was then raised by his mother and two older sisters.
+Throughout his childhood and teens, Brooks studied classical piano for 10 years, performing in many recitals, he was heavily involved in his local church, he was a competitive swimmer for 5 years, competed in track & field in two different leagues, and played JV baseball his freshman year (earning a letter).
 From ages 11 to 18 he acted in many plays for a local theater group, and when he was 19 he studied acting at the John Barth Acting Studios in Philadelphia.

 Brooks was an above average student during high school, but received several awards for Art, and excelled in English and History, and after graduation, he attended college as a business management major.
 After one year he left school, then he and his best friend borrowed money from their families and opened their own business; a popular neighborhood video rental store.
 After 4 years and 2 stores, Brooks and his partner sold the business.
 Soon after, he took his first job in the nightlife industry as a bouncer in a local "gentleman's club", which turned into a ten-year career in the Philadelphia nightclub scene, becoming a well-known and sought-after doorman and head of security.
 Also during this time, along with several co-workers, Brooks became a partner in an infamous, underground, after-hours nightclub.